The Complete Beginner's Path

 Even though flow matching paths are straighter than diffusion, they're not perfectly straight.
 Paths from different noise-data pairs can cross each other, forcing the network to learn a curved velocity field to avoid collisions.
 Reflow straightens paths further.

-The procedure: (1) Generate data-noise pairs by running the trained model forward and backward.
-(2) Retrain on these paired samples.
 Each iteration makes paths straighter.
 After 2-3 reflow iterations, paths are nearly straight enough for 1-step generation.

 Initial Flow